bucardo/bucardo_org/Bucardo/pgbench_example.md

        1 |   1 |        0 |
     (1 row)

-Now let's make changes to that record, and verify that it gets propagated to the slave (test2)
+Now let's make changes to that row on the source (test1) and verify that it gets propagated to the target (test2):

     $ psql -d test1 -c 'update pgbench_tellers set bid=999 where tid = 1'
     UPDATE 1